grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 #### When to use which log level?

-- **Debug:** Informational messages of high frequency and/or less-important messages during normal operations.
+- **Debug:** Informational messages of high frequency and less-important messages during normal operations.
-- **Info:** Informational messages of low frequency and/or important messages.
+- **Info:** Informational messages of low frequency and important messages.
 - **Warning:** Should in normal cases not be needed.
-If used, it should be actionable.
+If used, it should be actionable so that the operator/user can do something to resolve it.
+If not, use debug or info level instead.
 - **Error:** Error messages indicating some operation failed (with an error) and the program didn't have a way to handle the error.

 :::note